gustavobartho/Applied-Data-Science-With-Python/README.md

 #### This Module main goal are:

-* Describe what makes a good or bad visualization
+* Describe what makes a good or bad visualization;
-* Understand best practices for creating basic charts
+* Understand best practices for creating basic charts;
-* Identify the functions that are best for particular problems
+* Identify the functions that are best for particular problems;
-* Create a visualization using matplotlib
+* Create a visualization using matplotlib;

 ### Week 1 - Principles of Information Visualization